Mike Hartline: New England Patriots

 On January 12, 2012, the Patriots signed Hartline for the 2012 season.
 He was released on May 15, 2012.

 Post-playing career

 After his playing career ended, Hartline worked as an account executive for the Miami Dolphins before being hired by Ohio State in 2015 as a quarterback coach intern.
 He was added to the coaching staff at Cincinnati as a quality control and assistant quarterbacks coach.
 He was named the offensive coordinator at Ohio Dominican in 2019.

 In 2022, Hartline was hired as an offensive analyst by Auburn.
 Following Bryan Harsin's dismissal as head coach, interim head coach Cadillac Williams elevated Hartline to quarterbacks coach for the rest of the season.

 Hartline was hired by new Charlotte 49ers head coach Biff Poggi as the pass game coordinator and wide receivers coach for the upcoming 2023 season.

+Hartline was hired by the Coastal Carolina Chanticleers football team as an offensive analyst for the 2024 season.